senzing-garage/senzinggo/README.md

 - [Senzing Entity Search App (sample demo application)](https://github.com/Senzing/entity-search-web-app)
 - [Swagger UI](https://swagger.io/tools/swagger-ui/)

 SenzingGo is intended to be easy to use and deploy resources quickly to aid in getting started with the Senzing APIs; without requiring Docker skills.
-Due to its rapid deployment and ease of use, it is targetted at testing, development and education.
+Due to its rapid deployment and ease of use, it is targeted at testing, development and education.

 SenzingGo is not intended for production use, it does not provide authentication or secure transport of communications.
 Such topics are outside the intended use and scope of SenzingGo.